 Our results are summarized in Fig. 4.
-Figure (a) shows the measured and calculated reflectivities, i.e. the number of all coherently diffracted atoms divided by the number of all atoms incident on the mirror, as a function of the modulation frequency.
-The reflectivity was obtained by counting the atoms in the diffracted peaks, and the atoms transmitted through the central pinhole when the mirror was removed.
-We used the number of atoms falling through the four off-axis pinholes to scale the intensity.
-The reflectivity, was near 100% on the positive frequency axis, but decreased slightly on the negative frequency axis with higher frequencies.
-This is because the fraction of time in which the height of the potential was lower than the incident energy of the atoms, was increasing along with the frequency.
+Figure 4(a) shows the measured and calculated reflectivities, i.e., the number of all coherently diffracted atoms divided by the number of all atoms incident on the mirror, as a function of the modulation frequency.
+The reflectivity was obtained by counting the atoms in the diffracted peaks and the atoms transmitted through the central pinhole when the mirror was removed.
+We used the number of atoms falling through the four offaxis pinholes to scale the intensity.
+The reflectivity was near 100% on the positive frequency axis, but decreased slightly on the negative frequency axis with higher frequencies.
+This is because the fraction of time in which the height of the potential was lower than the incident energy of the atoms was increasing along with the frequency.

-Figure 4 (b) shows the measured and calculated relative diffraction efficiencies and figure (c) the diffraction angles for the optimized shapes.
-The values obtained with a saw-tooth shaped modulation (modulation depth $\epsilon = 0.5$ ) are plotted for comparison.
-The relative diffraction efficiency, i.e. the intensity of the first order peak divided by the total intensity of all peaks, was determined in the following way: We first summed all points perpendicular to the plane of reflection.
-The distribution of atom counts was then fitted by a sum of Gaussians, which allowed us to determine intensity and position of each peak.
-For modulation frequencies smaller than approximately 20 kHz, however, the peaks of different diffraction orders overlapped, and their intensities could not be accurately determined.
+Figure 4(b) shows the measured and calculated relative diffraction efficiencies and 4(c) the diffraction angles for the optimized shapes.
+The values obtained with a sawtooth shaped modulation (modulation depth $\epsilon$ =0.5) are plotted for comparison.
+The relative diffraction efficiency, i.e., the intensity of the first order peak divided by the total intensity of all peaks, was determined in the following way.
+We first summed all points perpendicular to the plane of reflection.